Aria-Mousavi/presentation-sample-econometrics-1/README.md

 ### Presentation Approach

 - Turning complex data and statistical results into clear, decision-relevant insights
-- Presenting results in a structured, accessible way for both technical and non-technical audiences
+- Presenting results in a structured, understandable way for both technical and non-technical audiences
 - Extracting the key messages from detailed tables
 - Keeping presentations focused, visual, and easy to follow